Saturday, 22 May 2021

 Grief is not one emotion, it is not simple and it is not the same for everyone, but one emotion which underlies grief is empathy, empathy for the person who has died, for their loved ones, for others around them.
 Empathy is a powerful emotion and enables us to make connections, even with people we don’t know personally.
 Grief and death are frequently taboo subjects but having a cancer diagnosis means we have all had to face the possibility of our own death, even more so for those of us with a secondary diagnosis; knowing we can express our fears in our private group enables us to share that burden.
 We can say “I’m sad about her dying because it could be me” without fear of being judged.
 It is important to understand that grief is a natural process, not linear and not time-constrained.
 People grieve in different ways and for different reasons, but each is valid.

-Friday 14 May 2021
+Friday, 14 May 2021

 Be the first to comment!

-Our members have many a time heard the words ‘stay positive’, ‘a positive mindset will breeze you through chemo’, ‘You are so beating cancer’s arse’ ‘If you stay positive, you will get through this’, ‘You caught this early, you’ll be fine’, ‘You’ve SO got this’, ‘If anyone can kick cancer’s arse its you’, ‘You’ve got the better cancer’.
+Our members have many a time heard the words ‘stay positive’, ‘a positive mindset will breeze you through chemo’, ‘You are so beating cancer’s arse’ ‘If you stay positive, you will get through this’, ‘You caught this early, you’ll be fine’, ‘You’ve SO got this’, ‘If anyone can kick cancer’s arse it is you’, ‘You’ve got the better cancer’.
 However, the reality of how these words make us feel is very far from positive.

 What became quickly clear was a sense of how our feelings of fear and sadness due to cancer are minimised by others.
 We felt we were not allowed to be anxious, sad or fearful.
 A member said, ‘it shook me to the core’, and another saying ‘it was deeply painful’, when needing to smile whenever her cancer was mentioned.
 What we almost all agreed on was that the relentless positivity force hindered our ability to process the trauma that we had endured, minimising our emotions to meet the expectation of others, and this we found utterly exhausting and effortful.

-Many of us felt that putting on our positivity cloak was a must for others around us as they would not be able to cope.
-This extended to immediate family, friends, and colleagues.
-Sometimes, we’ve had to apologise for not ‘coping’, amid not being allowed to grieve the losses we experience due to cancer.
 There was a sense that we felt less positive whenever we tried to enforce this positivity, and so we’ve ended up being selective in our approach, censoring what we say to whom and pretending everything is fine and allowing ourselves the dishonesty to others when our feelings are not validated.
 This has meant we’ve lost friends and family members along the way.

 The truth is that pretending that we are ok when we are not, is not a helpful line to take.
 We are not doomed and gloomed, we do have ‘positive’ days and we are hopeful and resilient, we want to survive to the best of our ability, and this is a really delicate point when it comes to secondary breast cancer.
 But the reality is that our fears can be very real to us.
 The sadness from the loss to our identity, and the side effects of treatment which linger on for years put us in a vulnerable position and can be limiting.
 In fact, we are not fighting cancer, but we are fighting the side effects of treatment.
 We acknowledged that embracing our difficult and upsetting feelings can help us experience a multitude of emotions that can only be beneficial longer term.
 We’ve learned that suppressing our emotions will backfire, validating them, and addressing them with appropriate tools can lessen the need for the ‘toxic positivity’ which we have found unhelpful.